scottisyoung/Daily-Notes/Markdown Notes/MarkdownNotes.md

         See my [About](/about/) page for details.

-    2.  _Reference Links_: use a second set of square brakets, inside which you placec a label of your choosing to identify the link.
+    2.  <span style="color: #76D7C4;">_Reference Links:_</span> use a second set of square brakets, inside which       you placec a label of your choosing to identify the link.

         Example: This is [an example][id] reference-style link